 Well, look at that, we’re getting closer to being able to travel again!
 I am eager to get moving after almost a year of being cooped up.

-One of the positives to come out of the pandemic has been a greater appreciation of places closer to home.
-Personally, I’m really excited to get out and see more of the UK later this year.
-While armchair travel might be one of the only ways to experience holiday destinations at the moment, it shouldn’t stop you from planning your next getaway as soon as restrictions ease.
+One of the biggest positives to come out of the pandemic was a greater appreciation of places closer to home.
+I was really excited to get out and see more of the UK again – no doubt you were the same!

 I’m really happy to be able to inspire you with alternative ideas for trips too.
 You really don’t need to visit the obvious spots!
 There are plenty of incredible destinations dotted around the UK, and many offer unique experiences.

 So, if you’ve visited the tourist spots and want to try something new, how about a trip centred around some of Wales’ ancient and sacred church buildings?
 You really don’t need to be religious to appreciate the historic architecture of these buildings.
 Many of the structures are located in areas of natural beauty too, meaning you’ll always want to have your camera handy!

 I’ve always been charmed by Wales.
 With its majestic mountains, breath-taking coastline, glorious castles and Celtic folklore, the country is rightfully growing in popularity as a tourist destination.
 Over the last 12 months, overseas travel has been tricky, which meant lots of Brits opted to head west and fall in love with Wales for the very first time.
 I spent a long weekend enjoying the natural beauty of north Wales last summer, and it definitely exceeded expectations.

 What about you?
 Maybe you’ve taken a trip to the Pembrokeshire Coast or up to Snowdonia National Park, but did you see any pretty churches dotted around the landscapes?
 I can pretty much guarantee you did as they are located all over Wales.